ryzen3100/FIR-Filter-Maker-for-Equal-Loudness/README.md

 - Missing 20000 Hz and 16000 Hz frequencies in 2023 standard preserved from 2003

 ## Support
-For questions or feedback: 136304138+grisys83@users.noreply.github.com
+For questions about the original project: 136304138+grisys83@users.noreply.github.com